jmuyuyang/gitmapping/README.md

 Mapping files and folders to your apps from git repositories.

 ## Getting Started
-Install the module with: `npm install gitmapping`
+Install the module with: `npm install -g gitmapping`

 ## Documentation
 ###api